-What are the key legal issues to be determined when structuring a separately managed account?
+What are the key legal issues (eg, standard of care, indemnification) to be determined when structuring a separately managed account?

-The terms for an SCSp, including the duties and indemnification obligations of the manager, will be set out in a partnership agreement, and for a separately managed account, in an investment management agreement, which may both be negotiated by the investor.
+The terms for an SCSp, including the duties and indemnification obligations of the manager, are set out in a partnership agreement and, for a separately managed account, in an investment management agreement, which may both be negotiated by the investor.

-The manager of a separately managed account is an agent (mandataire).
-In addition to any specific financial regulations applicable depending on the status of the manager (the Law of 12 July 2013 on alternative investment fund managers (the AIFM Law), the Financial Sector Law, etc), the agency (mandat) is subject to articles 1984 to 2010 of the Luxembourg Civil Code and the agent (mandataire) must act strictly within the scope of its appointment and report to the principal (mandant) on a regular basis.
+The manager of a separately managed account is an agent.
+In addition to any specific financial regulations applicable depending on the status of the manager (the Law of 12 July 2013 on alternative investment fund managers, as amended (the AIFM Law), the Financial Sector Law and so on), the agency is subject to articles 1984 to 2010 of the Luxembourg Civil Code, and the agent must act strictly within the scope of its appointment and report to the principal on a regular basis.